glouppe/glouppe.github.io/_news/announcement_012.md

 related_posts: false
 ---

-I have been elected as Member of the Collegium of the Royal Academy of Sciences of Belgium.
+I have been elected as Member of the Collegium of the Royal Academy of Science, Letters and Fine Arts of Belgium.